-Although traditionally, sticky rice cake is steamed, my aunt now bakes it because it’s easier and tastier.
+Although traditionally, sticky rice cake is steamed, my aunt came up with this baked version because it’s easier and tastier.
 This cake is nothing like your typical cake – the texture is like mochi – it’s sticky.
 It also happens to be gluten-free.

 I have to agree with my aunt – I like this even better than the steamed version.
-I split this cake in half and shipped half to my parents, and kept the rest for our family.
-I’ll be making another one of these this weekend for Chinese New Year – my boys loved this.
+I remember the first time I made this coconut sticky rice cake, I split it in half and shipped half to my parents, and kept the rest for our family.
+I’ll be making another one of these for Chinese New Year this year.